 Matt Sandrini, Amazon bestselling author

-As a backstory, Matt shared what happened when, for years, he never flossed.
-He didn’t understand WHY he should, so he didn’t… then he got gum disease.
+As a backstory, Matt shared what happened when he didn’t floss for years.
+He didn’t understand WHY he should, so he didn’t and ended up developing gum disease.
 His dentist explained the connection between gum disease and flossing (or in other words, the consequences of his inaction).
-So he started flossing and as the months went by, each time he went to the dentist, his teeth and gums were healthier than before.
+So, he started flossing and as the months went by, each time he went to the dentist, his teeth and gums were healthier than before.

 What’s this got to do with procrastination?